sachabruttin/CosmosDbExplorer/README.md

-# DocumentDb Explorer
+# CosmosDBS Explorer

-A nice client explorer for Microsoft DocumentDB.
+A nice client explorer for Microsoft Cosmos DB.
 It mimics the Data Explorer available on the Azure Portal on the desktop.

 ## Features

 - Named connection: give meaningfull name to your connection (DEV, QA, PROD)
-- Create/Read/Update/Delete for every DocumentDB resources
+- Create/Read/Update/Delete for every Cosmos DB resources
 - Execute SQL Query on a Collection
 - Import document(s) in JSON format
 - Colored JSON Editor for documents, stored procedures, user defined functions and triggers